-I might turn the question around to them and say, Well, why am I your last resort?
-And then they will maybe they'll say that they've maybe they'll say I just didn't know about your I couldn't find you or you only popped up after weeks of research on the internet or something like that.
-But it gives you an opportunity to find out where they're thinking.
-Yeah,
+I might turn the question around to them and say, well, why am I your last resort?
+And then maybe they'll say that. maybe they'll say I just didn't know about you or I couldn't find you or you only popped up after weeks of research on the internet or something like that.
+But it gives you an opportunity to find out what they're thinking.